rfinkelnburg/WRF_control/README.md

 Requirements
 ============

+- libdate-simple-perl and libdate-calc-perl have to be installed
-Install libdate-simple-perl and libdate-calc-perl.
-NCL has to be installed/linked into ./NCL.
-WPS has to be installed/linked into ./WPS.
-WRF has to be installed/linked into ./WRF.
+- NCL has to be installed/linked into ./NCL/
+- WPS has to be installed/linked into ./WPS/
+- WRF has to be installed/linked into ./WRF/